vikram-rawlo/Spaceship-Titanic/README.md

 To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.

 ## Dataset Description
 In this project our task was to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
-To help you make these predictions, we're given a set of personal records recovered from the ship's damaged computer system.
+To help us make these predictions, we were given a set of personal records recovered from the ship's damaged computer system.

 Link to the dataset: https://www.kaggle.com/competitions/spaceship-titanic/data